I watched him flap helplessly between the teeth of a barbwire fence, screeching for help.

 "Neither are people."

 I was sixteen when he came back to me, with hands covered with thorns and a heartbeat almost too small to feel.
-He would not tell me what had happened; instead he pulled away with fear-laden eyes and all I could feel was sorrow.
+He would not tell me what had happened; instead he pulled away and all I could feel was sorrow.
 I took the pliers from my nightstand and I took away the barbed plants and hardship.

 He stood by my window and told me that we would be married and we would have bird-children.
 We would be happy.